ghuiber/churn/churn_story.md

 I have 3,333 cell phone customers with some usage data, some churned, some not, and I will try to guess the best I can who churns and who doesn't.
 Like Eric, I will be using a support vector classifier (SVM), a random forest (rF), and a k nearest neighbor classifier (KNN), then I will compare their performance.

 The timing for Eric's blog post is perfect.
-The topic is of interest for me at work right now, and I also have the secondary goal of getting some GitHub practice, because I am scheduled to give my coworkers an introduction to our GitHub enterprise account soon.
+The topic is of interest to me at work right now, and I also have the secondary goal of getting some GitHub practice.
+I am scheduled to give my coworkers an introduction to our GitHub enterprise account soon.
 If I make it look easy, they might take to it.
 If it turns out to actually be easy, this time around I might take to it myself (my earlier forays into version control have failed to turn into working habits, unfortunately).

 This little project will be a good test case for a few common things one would do with Git: starting a local repository -- initiated or cloned -- adding and editing files, committing the changes, and then pushing them to possibly more than one remote repository.
 In this case, I am making the code and these notes public but I also want them available on the enterprise repository.

 So I cloned [Eric's code](https://github.com/EricChiang/churn) and got to work.
 My approximation of how his three models might be done in R is shown below.
 I define three functions for the job: `modelBakeOff()`, `groupThese()` and `summarizeThese()`.
 The last one does the work that Eric relegated to the `churn_measurements.py` script.
 You will want to see his comments and citations.